michasng/cm-wizard/README.md

 Note that `isort` and `black` apply some conflicting changes.
 For now, `isort` should be used first and then `black` should run afterwards.

+Most IDEs can be configured to have hotkeys for these actions.
+For VSCode on Windows, press Alt + Shift + O to sort imports and Alt + Shift + F to format code.

 ## Versioning